Taxable compensation can be salary, wages, commissions, alimony payments and self-employment income.

 ■ If one spouse is covered by a retirement plan and the other is not covered by a retirement plan, your IRA deduction is not reduced until your income exceeds $184,000 in 2016.
 At $194,000, your IRA deduction is completely phased out.

-■ If you are single or claim head of household status and are covered by a retirement plan, your IRA deduction is reduced when your income exceeds $61,000 in 2015 and completely eliminated when you hit $71,000.
+■ If you are single or claim head of household status and are covered by a retirement plan, your IRA deduction is reduced when your income exceeds $61,000 in 2016 and completely eliminated when you hit $71,000.
 For 2017, these limits are increased to $62,000 and $72,000 respectively.

 Things you must consider before you invest your retirement money.... read more » Do the ups and downs of the stock market give you a bad feeling? .... read more »